himiDias/ProgressManager/README.md

 - Could add a further attribute to years,module etc which is the grade adjusted for the weight (FUTURE)

 - View only skeleton, spruce up and do lot more styling

+- Controller, grade should be "-" not 0 when when grade not given so graph does not show no grade change